 So, start searching for those stamps to make sure that you don’t miss out on savings!

 Where can I spend or redeem my 50p stamps?

-Members are free to use any remaining 50p stamps in the following ways before the deadline:
+Members are free to use any remaining 50p stamps in the following ways:

 Why are Co-op removing the 50p stamps?